Sam Bagenda: Personal life

 He was born on 31 March 1965, in Mukono, Uganda, in a family with four siblings.
 His father Dr. Sam Bakiranze was a doctor and mother Margaret Bakiranze was a teacher.
 He started education from Auntie Clare and City Nursery schools.
-Later he attended to Kitante Primary school and completed his secondary school at Lubiri Secondary School, Kampala and Caltek Academy Makerere.
+Later he attended Kitante Primary school and completed his secondary school at Lubiri Secondary School, Kampala and Caltek Academy Makerere.
 He later graduated with a Bachelor of Commerce with a bias in auditing from Makerere University.
 Meanwhile, he completed a Public Accountants course (CPA) at Graffins College Kenya as well.
 Then he worked as an accountant for few years before entering drama.

 Career

-Bagenda started to singing at Anglican Church Choir of St. Pauls church in Mulago during young age.
+Bagenda started singing at Anglican Church Choir of St. Pauls church in Mulago during young age.
 However, after parish priest fired him from the church, he was joined by other members from the church choir and formed a gospel choir Sun Rose-85 in 1985.
 In December 1986, he first joined The Ebonies and continued to work as a deep voiced singer, alongside the late Jimmy Katumba, they performed in several festivals and later produced the popular sweet ballad Twalina omukwano neguf.
 His first major performance was in January 1987 at the grand opening of the current Bat Valley theatre.

 He made his first acting role as a 'priest' in the stage play The Dollar.
 When he was at the peak of his popularity as a singer, he met the playwright and director, J.W.K Ssembajwe.
 In 1993, he played the role 'Dr. Sam Bbosa' in the popular Ugandan television serial That's Life Mwattu.
 He became a sensation in the media after the series, where he was often known as 'Dr. Bbosa' among the locals.